 Needing extra motivation to clean out your closets and decrease the clutter in your home?
 Think of all the people in your community who could benefit from the clothes and household items you no longer need or use.

-If you learn that someone in your family, school, workplace, or neighborhood needs a hand, start with sharing your gifts and skills, even if it is just a kind, listening ear and a connection to 211 or starkhelpcentral.org.
+If you learn that someone in your family, school, workplace, or neighborhood needs a hand, start with sharing your gifts and skills, even if it is just a kind, listening ear and a connection to starkhelpcentral.org.

 Be Kind to Yourself